annotation/text-fabric/documentation/docs/Api/General.md

     api = TF.load(features, add=False, silent=False)
     ```

+    ???+ info "Description"
+        Reads the features indicated by `features` and loads them in memory
+        ready to be used in the rest of the program.

-    ??? info
+    ??? explanation "`features`"
-        Here `features` is a string containing space separated feature names, or an
+        `features` is a string containing space separated feature names, or an
         iterable of feature names.
 The feature names are just the names of `.tf` files
         without directory information and without extension.

+    ??? info "Silent mode"
         The features will be loaded rather silently, most messages will be suppressed.
         Time consuming operations will always be announced, so that you know what
         Text-Fabric is doing.
 If `silent=True` is passed, all informational messages
         will be suppressed.
 This is handy I you want to load data as part of other
         methods, on-the-fly.

+    ??? info "Add features later"
         If later on you want load more features, you can either:

         *   add the features to the original `load()` statement and just run it again